2024–25 Liga 3 (Portugal)

-The 2024–25 Liga 3 is the fourth season of Portuguese football's third-tier league, following the reorganization which saw the Campeonato de Portugal moving one level down in the Portuguese football league system.
+The 2024–25 Liga 3 is the fourth season of Portuguese football's third-tier league, and the 78th season of recognised third-tier football in Portugal.

 Format

 This competition consists of a first stage with all the teams then proceed to a promotion or relegation series depending on their performance.

 Teams

 A total of 20 teams will contest the league, including 2 teams relegated from the 2023–24 Liga Portugal 2, 14 teams from the 2023–24 Liga 3 and 4 teams promoted from the 2023–24 Campeonato de Portugal.